 2. Pause and STOP taking photos

-If you keep taking photo after photo, trying to find the perfect one, it’s time to pause and realize the the perfect photo doesn’t exist.
+If you keep taking photo after photo, trying to find the perfect one, it’s time to pause and realize that the perfect photo doesn’t exist.

 Yes it is nice to have photos to remember the occasion and look back on…